 1. Considerate and respectful care, and to be made comfortable.
-This includes respect for personal values and beliefs and access to pastoral care to meet spiritual needs.
+You have the right to respect for your cultural, psychosocial, spiritual, and personal values, beliefs and preferences.

 9. Reasonable responses to any reasonable requests made for service.

 10. Appropriate assessment and management of your pain, information about your pain, pain relief measures and to participate in pain management decisions.
 You may request or reject the use of any or all modalities to relieve pain, including opiate medication, if you suffer from severe chronic intractable pain.
 The doctor may refuse to prescribe the opiate medication, but if so, must inform you that there are physicians who specialize in the treatment of pain with methods that include the use of opiates.

 11. Formulate advance directives.
 This includes designating a decision maker if you become incapable of understanding a proposed treatment or become unable to communicate your wishes regarding care.
 Hospital staff and practitioners who provide care in the hospital shall comply with these directives.
 Have all patients' rights apply to the person who may have legal responsibility to make decisions regarding medical care on behalf of the patient.

 12. Full consideration of privacy concerning the medical care program.
 Case discussion, consultation, examination and treatment are confidential and should be conducted discreetly.
 The patient has the right to be advised as to the reason for the presence of any individual.
 You have the right to have visitors leave prior to an examination and when treatment issues are being discussed.
 Privacy curtains will be used in semi-private rooms.